lady-h-world/My_Garden/reading_pages/YinYang/ts7.md

 </p>

 A better way to install Kats is to git clone its repo to your local environment and manually install it, here's how:
-1. Open your local environment terminal and go to the directionary where you want to install Kats
+1. Open your local environment terminal and go to the directory where you want to install Kats
 2. Type `git clone https://github.com/facebookresearch/Kats.git` to download Kats library to your local environment
-3. Enter into `Kats` fodler and type `python setup.py install` to manually install Kats
+3. Enter into `Kats` folder and type `python setup.py install` to manually install Kats
 * If you are using python virtual environment, then find its python path to replace "python" in this command.
 For example, Lady H. was using conda virtual env called "yinyang", so her command was `C:\ladyh\anaconda3\envs\yinyang\python setup.py install`

 Wondering why better to manually install this library?
 Lady H. does gathered multiple reasons after trails and errors! 🧐